History of television in Germany: 1960s–1970s

 In the 1960s West German television came into its own.
 In the early part of the decade, some of the larger ARD companies started to further regionalize themselves by launching branch stations.
-NDR opened branches in Hanover (for Lower Saxony) and Kiel (for Schleswig-Holstein); WDR operated a sub-channel in the Wupfong district of West Bonn (for the North Rhine) and another in Dortmund (for Westphalia); HR opened a branch in Kassel; SDR in Mannheim; and BR in Nuremberg.
+NDR opened branches in Hanover (for Lower Saxony) and Kiel (for Schleswig-Holstein); WDR operated a sub-channel in Bonn (for the North Rhine) and another in Dortmund (for Westphalia); HR opened a branch in Kassel; SDR in Mannheim; and BR in Nuremberg.
 These opt-out branches diverged from the main stations to present specific local programs for the branch areas, generally for an hour daily.

 Then, on April 1, 1963, the long-promised second TV network, the Zweites Deutsches Fernsehen (Second German Television) started.
 Unlike ARD, which was regionalized and had its roots in radio, ZDF was a centrally organized channel devoted solely to television.
 According to a decision by the lander governments, programming had to be planned in cooperation with the ARD, with the aim of presenting contrasting elements of the two services, i. e., they had to refrain from broadcasting programs of the same genre against one another.
 Nevertheless, the well-established ARD perceived the upstart ZDF as a competitor and reacted by beefing up its news coverage.
 The ZDF did not yet have enough journalists to reach ARD's news standards, so it concentrated on entertainment in order to gain a larger audience.

 In 1967, vice chancellor Willy Brandt started the era of color TV in West Germany during a live broadcast.
 Also, beginning in 1964, several member networks of the ARD started broadcasting third television programs, known colloquially as Die Dritten (The Third Networks).
 There were five of them, from North to South: